ReidGlaze/ReidGlaze.github.io/_posts/2023-07-09-World-Bank-Analysis.md

 Here are my **two key questions**:

 1. Over the **past decade**, which country has emerged as the **top beneficiary per capita** from the IDA's funds?
-2. India recieves many funding projects from the IDA.
+2. **India** recieves many funding projects from the IDA.
 The project names are hard to understand it would be nice to get a simpler understanding of how these projects are categorized.
-How can projects funded by the IDA in the past 10 years be categorized in simpler terms.
+How can projects funded by the IDA in the past 10 years be **categorized in simpler terms?**

 By applying **SQL** to this data-rich context, I shed light on both these questions.
 So, let's embark on this journey, using SQL as our compass to navigate the vast ocean of global development funding data.